Meet the SETDA 2022 State Achievement Award Recipients

 The State Educational Technology Directors Association (SETDA) created the State Achievement Award (SSA) to recognize outstanding initiatives from SETDA State and Affiliate members and their teams that address meaningful challenges in teaching and learning.

-The SETDA State Achievement Awards have five categories that align with SETDA’s priorities of Equity of Access, Digital Content, Interoperability, Professional Learning, and Digital Learning.
+The SETDA State Achievement Awards have five categories that align with one of SETDA’s priorities of Equity of Access, Digital Content, Interoperability, Professional Learning, and Digital Learning.

-Learn more about the state teams and their projects:
+Learn more about the state teams and their projects below.

 Category: Digital Learning